GLI Dissertation Enhancement Grants

 Figures may be used.
 If you choose to use them, they will count toward the page limit.

-Award funds will either be dispersed directly to the award recipient as stipends or they will be provided directly to vendors via the Oracle procurement system (lab supplies, CORES analysis, etc.).
+Award funds will either be dispersed directly to the award recipient as a stipend or they will be provided directly to vendors via the Oracle procurement system (lab supplies, CORES analysis, etc.).
 The grant administrator will coordinate with recipients regarding disbursement at the time of the award.
+If you are an international student, there may be tax implications for stipend payments.
+Please contact ITO to determine tax obligations.